ionos-cloud/ionosctl/docs/subcommands/CLI Setup/logout.md

 ---
-description: Convenience command for deletion of config file credentials
+description: Convenience command for deletion of config file credentials.
+To also remove your account's active tokens, use `ionosctl token delete --all`
 ---

 # Logout